wbonicki/spending_app/README.md

 ## 4. Running tests

 Go to the spending-app/tests directory.
-Unittests can be run with the following command
+Unittests can be run with the following command.

 `python3 -m unittest discover -v`

+Note: all unittests are run during the docker-compose build process (check the Dockerfile for details)